Moni Guha: UCCRI(ML)

 In the early 1970s, Guha, Sunil Sen Gupta, and Shanti Rai founded the West Bengal Co-ordination Committee of Revolutionaries (WBCCR).
 He also became joint editor of Proletarian Path, along with D.V.
 Rao.

 In 1975 he took part in the founding of the Unity Centre of Communist Revolutionaries of India (Marxist–Leninist) (UCCRI(ML)) and became one of the five Central Committee members of the new party.
 In 1976 UCCRI(ML) was divided, and Guha was elected general secretary of one of the two UCCRI(ML) factions (the other being led by D.V.
 Rao).
 During his days as a UCCRI(ML) leader, Guha went underground.
 His party nom-de-guerre was Nakul.

 In 1978 Guha split with the UCCRI(ML) and left the underground.
 In the same year he took part in the founding of the India-Albania Friendship Association.

 Political views

 Guha denounced the post-1956 line of the Communist Party of the Soviet Union as 'revisionist'.
 He argued that it had its roots in bourgeois nationalism and could be traced to Titoism.
 After 1969, Guha was a proponent of Marxism-Leninism-Mao Zedong Thought and New Democratic Revolution.
 After breaking with UCCRI(ML) in 1978, Guha formulated a position that India had become a capitalist country and was thus ripe for socialist revolution.
-He also came to characterise the Communist Party of China and its Three Worlds Theory as 'revisionist'.
+He also came to characterise the Chinese Communist Party and its Three Worlds Theory as 'revisionist'.
 His viewpoints were elaborated in his work Revisionism against Revisionism.